 Without our dedicated volunteers, the more than 50,000 residents of rural Boone County would face a much greater tax burden to employ and outfit full-time Firefighters and EMS Responders, or otherwise be without protection.

 Volunteer firefighters come from all walks of life.
-Our members include farmers, nurses, teachers, construction workers, students, accountants, and career firefighters.
-They joined the department to help their neighbors in times of need, to fulfill a desire to give back to their community, and contribute to the greater good.
-Along the way, they have developed a strong sense of family with those in the Fire District.
+Our members are farmers, teachers, nurses, construction workers, students, accountants, and career firefighters.
+They joined the department to give back to their community and help their neighbors in times of need.
+Along the way, they have developed a friendships and a strong sense of family with those on the Fire District.

 The lives and property of our citizens depends on well-trained volunteers.
-The training you will receive will not only make you stronger and more capable, it will also prepare you with skills that will last a lifetime.
-Training for our volunteers follows to main phases: initial training and continuing education.
+The training you will receive will help you develop the valuable skills and knowledge necessary to be successful in your role with Boone County Fire, and prepare you with skills that will last a lifetime.
+Training for our volunteers follows two main phases: Initial Training and Continuing Education.

 The District’s initial training program to become a volunteer is very time-intensive, consisting of two separate certification classes, our Recruit Fire Academy and our EMT Training Program.
 The Recruit Fire Academy is a 14-week Training Program which covers Structural Fire, Hazardous Materials, Natural Cover Fires, Automobile Extrication and culminates in State Testing and Certification in Firefighter I, Firefighter II, Hazardous Materials Awareness and Hazardous Materials Operations.
 Our Emergency Medical Technician (EMT) Class is a 15-week Training Program culminating in the National Registry Cognitive and Psychomotor Skills Testing, as well as State Certification.
 The District provides all the necessary training and resources during both of these Training Programs.